theianchia/bot-detection/README.md

 ### File Description
 * `train.csv` the training set from the bidder dataset
 * `test.csv` the test set from the bidder dataset
-* `sampleSubmission.csv` a sample submission file in the correct format
 * `bids.csv` the bid dataset

 <p align="right">(<a href="#top">back to top</a>)</p>